DillonSW/Capstone_Team_5/Reports/Experimentation.md

 ### Collected Data
 ---

-Below is the all the data that was collected for input validation for different fields if a student were to mistype some of the input fields or they skip some fields and hit the submit button directly.
+Below is the all the data that was collected for input validation for different fields if a student were to mistype some of the input fields or if they were to skip some fields and hit the submit button directly.

 | | |
 |:--------------------:|:--------------------:|